-HELP provides temporary mortgage payment assistance to low and moderate-income families who experienced a 15 percent income reduction due to a hardship.
+HELP provides temporary mortgage payment assistance to low- and moderate-income families who experienced a 15 percent income reduction due to a hardship.
 The assistance comes in two ways: monthly mortgage payment assistance and reinstatement assistance.
-The initial HELP program ceased accepting new applications in October 2013, as there were sufficient numbers of approved applications on hand to fully allocate program funds and meet loan targets of 13,000.
+The initial HELP program ceased accepting new applications in October 2013 as funds were exhausted.

-With the second award from the U.S. Department of Treasury in 2016, the HELP program was expanded and relaunched on August 1, 2016.
+With the second award from the U.S. Department of the Treasury in 2016, the HELP program was expanded and relaunched on August 1, 2016.
 The program assists homeowners who have experienced an income reduction due to qualifying hardships such as; unemployment, substantial underemployment, temporary disability, death and divorce.
 Eligible homeowners receive up to \$35,000 in assistance for reinstatement and/or for mortgage payments up to 12 months.
-The relaunch of the program has already seen over 14,000 applications and funded 3,221 applicants.
+The relaunch of the program has already seen over 24,000 applications and funded 6,095 applicants.

-On April 3, 2017 the HELP program expanded to assist homeowners with Reverse Mortgages.
-The expansion will assist homeowners with a reverse mortgage who have experienced a HELP qualifying hardship or a reverse mortgage specific hardship such as; household medical expenses increased substantially, household property expenses increased substantially, or monthly payments/line of credit ended.
-The expansion has already seen over 300 applications and funded over 93 applicants.
-In 2018, IHDA projects \$62,500,000 in funding commitments from the HHF HELP program.
+On April 3, 2017 the HELP program expanded to assist homeowners with reverse mortgages.
+The expansion assists homeowners with a reverse mortgage who are delinquent on property expenses and have experienced a qualifying hardship.
+The expansion has already seen over 500 applications and funded over 280 applicants.

+In 2019, IHDA projects to approve 2,000 households and disburse \$40,000,000 on behalf of program participants.

-• I-Refi (Formerly Home Preservation Program or HPP)
+I-Refi (Formerly Home Preservation Program or HPP)

-Introduced in 2012, HPP leveraged up to \$50,000 per participant to facilitate a permanent solution for troubled homeowners through a refinance, recast, or permanent modification of their first mortgage.
+Introduced in 2012, HPP leveraged up to \$50,000 per participant to facilitate a permanent solution for troubled homeowners through a refinance, recast or permanent modification of their first mortgage.
 The HPP program assisted homeowners who were ineligible for other assistance programs and were financially unable to make their mortgage payments due to a qualifying hardship.
-HPP has assisted 528 households.
+HPP assisted 528 households.

 With the second award from the Treasury in 2016, HPP was expanded and relaunched as I-Refi in August 2016 to target borrowers with negative equity who are current on their mortgage payments.
-The expansion and relaunch as I-Refi has assisted 271 households.
-For more information on I-Refi, including 2018 funding estimates, please see program details under Homebuyer Programs on page 15.
+The expansion and relaunch as I-Refi has assisted 433 households.
+For more information on I-Refi, including 2019 funding estimates, please see program details under Homebuyer Programs on page 14.